mirage/mirage-www/tmpl/wiki/dev-preview-checklist.md

 * *ocaml-xen-net-driver*: Can be moved out, and works in Xen.
 It once worked in userspace.
 (Owner: djs/jonludlam).
 For 1.0.
 * *xenbigarray*: OPAM switch hack to eliminate unix dependency. shouldnt be externally visible.
 (Owner: anil).
 For 1.0.

-Core Mirage libraries and tools:
+Core MirageOS libraries and tools:
 * *mirage-platform*:
 * *ocaml-cstruct*:
 * *mirari*: